andreacos/BoostingCNN-Jpeg-Primary-Quantization-Matrix-Estimation/README.md

 #### Model training and testing

-To train a model, run the *train.py* script.
+To train a model with the proposed two-terms loss, run the *train_2terms.py* script.
 Model training is controlled by the parameters listed in *configuration.py*; default values in the file coincide with those we used in our paper's implementation.
 ```
 base_lr = 1e-5                         # Learning rate